 It is worth stating that many cases of HIE are the result of mistakes made by medical teams and doctors.
 Medical professionals delivering babies know the importance of maintaining oxygen and blood flow to the brain.
 If they fail to ensure proper care, they likely failed to do something they should have done or did something wrong.

 Determining if the HIE was caused by malpractice often requires hiring a medical malpractice attorney to conduct an investigation.
 If the attorney finds that malpractice occurred, they can help you determine if you want to pursue legal action.
+If you and your family have questions, please contact an experienced Chicago Birth Injury Attorney from Rosenfeld Injury Lawyers LLC.

 - Perinatal Hypoxic-Ischemic Encephalopathy